kapteyn-astro/kapteyn/SPHINX/spectralbackground.rst

    V_b = c\ \bigl(\frac{1420405752.0 - 1378471216.43}{1420405752.0}\bigr) = 8850750.90419\ m/s

-The formula for a direct conversion from optical to radio velocity can be derived to insert the formula for the frequency shift corresponding to optical velocity, into the expression for the radio velocity:
+The formula for a direct conversion from optical to radio velocity can be derived by inserting the formula for the frequency shift corresponding to optical velocity, into the expression for the radio velocity:

 .. math::